 Solution 1 – Disable connection temporarily

-Some cautious users noticed that the unusual Outlook behavior is somehow related to the network.
-Namely, it seems that at the startup Outlook was trying to connect to a certain online service but hasn’t succeeded.
+Some cautious users noticed this unusual Outlook behavior is somehow related to their network.
+Namely, it seems that at the startup, Outlook was trying to connect to a certain online service but hasn’t succeeded.
 That, consequently, leads to a stall and the application is unable to move past the Loading Profile screen.

-Is it a bug of some kind or corruption within the Outlook files, no one knows.
+Where this is a bug of some kind or some file corruption issue within the Outlook files, no one knows.
 But, either way, the first troubleshooting step is to disable the connection and start Outlook.

 So, just unplug the LAN cable or disconnect from Wi-Fi and try running Outlook again.
 Bear in mind that this is just a workaround and not a solution per se.
 In order to resolve the issue for good, you should check the steps below.

 Hardware Acceleration is indeed useful and it improves the visual experience within Office applications, but only if you have the fitting configuration.
 On the contrary, it can downgrade performance or even inflict crashes and freezes on unsupported devices.

 If you’re stuck with an old, integrated GPU, Hardware Acceleration can do more harm than good.
 And, in the worst-case scenario, it can render Outlook completely unusable and cause a halt on the profile loading screen.

 So, you might want to disable it temporarily and look for changes.
 In order to do so, you’ll need to run Outlook in Safe mode.

 The instructions below should lead you through the whole procedure:

 - Press Windows key + R to summon the Run command box.

 - In the command-line, type the following command and press Enter: